 WHAT I DO

 Currently, I am an Assistant Professor of English at Belmont University where I work with students as they grow in the areas of writing, reading, and critical thinking.
 I continue to strive to work on skills that help me do what I am committed to - working with people in higher education.
-I am looking for career opportunities that allow me to continue to work with people whether as an instructor, mentor, consultant, and/or program administrator.
+That work looks like me as faculty, mentor, consultant, and/or program administrator.

 A glimpse at my different professional experiences.
 Click the images to learn a little more about me.

 Facilitate and design discussions and activities to help students and professionals learn skills such as critical thinking, reading, and writing.

 Help clients with writing skills and projects to help them become better, self-sufficient communicators.